Last update of 1/12/23

 Disclosures about relationships, endorsements, and testimonials

 Human Interest maintains relationships with Plan Sponsors, Participants, and other third parties who have an economic relationship with Human Interest.
-From time to time, they may make statements or provide information about Human Interest, and may receive noncash compensation from Human Interest in exchange for providing the statements or information.
-From time to time, Human Interest may also provide information about its services and products which is created or supplemented, in whole or in part, using the statements or information that has been provided by one or more current clients or other third parties and which is used to solicit or refer current or potential clients to Human Interest or otherwise indicates approval, support, or recommendation of, or describes the experience with, Human Interest.
-Noncash compensation may be provided by Human Interest to the party providing the statements or information about Human Interest.
+From time to time, they may make statements or provide information about Human Interest, and may have received non-cash compensation or gift cards from Human Interest in exchange for providing the statements or information.
+From time to time, Human Interest may also provide information about its services and products which is created or supplemented, in whole or in part, using the statements or information that has been provided by one or more current clients or other third parties and which is used to solicit or refer current or potential clients to Human Interest or otherwise indicates approval, support, or recommendation of, or describes the experience with, Human Interest..
 When considering these statements and information, and when evaluating Human Interest’s advertising, products, and services, you should be aware that the relationship creates a conflict of interest which creates an incentive for the statements or information to be presented in a fashion that is favorable to Human Interest.

-Noncash compensation arrangements will be of a de minimis nature in the form of small gift cards, tchotchkes, or other tokens of appreciation.
+Non-cash compensation arrangements will be of a de minimis nature in the form of small gifts, tchotchkes, or other tokens of appreciation.
+Gift cards were nominal in value.
 The cost of these incentives will be paid directly by Human Interest and will not be charged to any of Human Interest’s clients.
-Human Interest expects the good faith value of these items to remain below $1,000 on a rolling 12-month basis per entity.
+Human Interest expects the good faith value of these items to remain below $250 on a rolling 12-month basis per entity.
 Human Interest may also request and receive approval from certain clients for use of the client’s logo and/or other intellectual property, hyperlinks, or other shared content.
 As a result, the use of this Solicitation Information creates a conflict of interest because the client will seek to portray Human Interest in a favorable light in order to receive or enhance beneficial treatment in the relationship.

 Human Interest asks customers to place reviews, positive or negative, on certain third-party websites.
 While comments are not approved by Human Interest and are subject to the terms of those sites, an actively solicited testimonial creates a conflict of interest as it can encourage a client to provide a review that speaks favorably for or recommend a product or service of Human Interest.
-Additionally, Human Interest may, on certain review platforms, offer a small gift card of a de minimis nature, in exchange for a written review.
+Additionally, Human Interest previously offered, on certain review platforms, a small gift card of a de minimis nature, in exchange for a written review.
 This creates a conflict of interest because the client is financially incentivized to leave a positive review of Human Interest’s products and services.
-Below is a list of the review platforms Human Interest maintains a presence where reviews are actively solicited, gift cards are provided, or both:
+On certain platforms, Human Interest offered gift cards as an incentive for customers to complete reviews.
+Below is a list of the review platforms Human Interest maintains a presence where reviews were solicited.

 Solicitation Information provided by third parties will, in addition to the type of de minimis relationship noted above, may involve direct cash compensation which is paid to third parties who are participating in an agreement with Human Interest to refer 401(k) Plan and recordkeeping business opportunities (“Referring Partner”).
 While a Referring Partner and its representatives are not affiliated with or employed by Human Interest, the agreement may provide for the Referring Partner to receive either fees that are a percentage of Human Interest’s recordkeeping and administrative fees (“Referral Fees”) or a flat fee per qualified referral.
 The cost of incentives and Referral Fees will be paid directly by Human Interest and will not be charged to any of Human Interest’s clients.
 The Referring Partner, in introducing and/or recommending Human Interest, has a conflict of interest with regard to both its relationship with Human Interest and with regard to the Referral Fees and/or incentives that the Referring Partner and/or its representatives receive in connection with making introductions and/or recommendations.
 The Referring Partner and Human Interest participate in an integrated platform for employers that enables the sharing of employee/participant information for payroll and employee benefit plan processing.